baharev/sdopt-tearing/docs/index.rst

 connected components (SCC) of this directed graph are identified.
-This way of identifying the SCCs is also referred to as **block lower triangular decomposition (BLT decomposition)** or Dulmage-Mendelsohn decomposition. **After finishing BLT decomposition, a subset of the edges is torn within each SCC to make them acyclic.** Greedy heuristics, for example `variants of Cellier's heuristic <http://dx.doi.org/10.1145/2666202.2666204>`_, are used to find a tear set with small cardinality.
+This way of identifying the SCCs is also referred to as **block lower triangular decomposition (BLT decomposition)** or Dulmage-Mendelsohn decomposition. **After finishing the BLT decomposition, a subset of the edges is torn within each SCC to make them acyclic.** Greedy heuristics, for example `variants of Cellier's heuristic <http://dx.doi.org/10.1145/2666202.2666204>`_, are used to find a tear set with small cardinality.
 This approach can produce